facebook/react-native-website/website/blog/2024-10-23-The-New-Architecture-is-Here.md

 Reading layout in useLayoutEffect
 The event loop allowed us to implement the `useLayoutEffect` hooks in React Native.
 This is the perfect place to retrieve the most accurate measurements of the views in your UI.

-In the legacy architecture, due to its asynchronous nature, we could not have synchronous layouts.
+In the old architecture, due to its asynchronous nature, we could not have synchronous layouts.
 To retrieve the latest layout information of a view, we had to wait before the view was actually rendered.
 With the New Architecture we can now use useLayoutEffect to implement synchronous layouts.

 Let’s have a look at this example: rendering a tooltip next to a view that moves on the screen.
-With the legacy architecture, on the left, we had to wait for the view to be completely rendered before we could fetch its layout information and render the tooltip next to it.
+With the old architecture, on the left, we had to wait for the view to be completely rendered before we could fetch its layout information and render the tooltip next to it.
 This leads to a user experience where the tooltip would lag behind the view.
 With `useLayoutEffect`, on the right, we can retrieve the layout information right before the view is rendered and we can attach the tooltip in the exact place we need.
 The final result is a much better user experience:

 <div className="TwoColumns TwoFigures">